 It is critically important that a spouse has a clear understanding of the family finances.
 If a divorce or separation is being considered it is important to obtain copies of all of the financial documents for at least the past five years, including but not limited to: tax returns, bank statements, check registers, Quicken or other financial accounting records, credit card statements, brokerage accounts, pay stubs, deeds, vehicle registration and other documents regarding the family finances.
 Each spouse has a fiduciary duty to disclose all assets, income and debts whether separate or community both during marriage and during a divorce.
 If a spouse fails to disclose such information that spouse can be sanctioned and the other spouse could be awarded 100% of the hidden asset.
 If your spouse is hiding assets, it unfortunately escalates the cost of the divorce because we must use formal discovery and often have to hire private investigators and forensic accountants to achieve resolution.

-Yes, Ane Murphy deals with all issues concerning restraining orders and abuse allegations.
+Ane Murphy deals with all issues concerning restraining orders and abuse allegations.
 These issues can dramatically impact a divorce and child custody cases.
-An abused spouse can seek restraining orders, which effectively provide temporary child custody and sole use of the marital residence.
-When vindictive allegations are made which aren't true, having an aggressive and experienced divorce attorney is the best way to deal with those types of accusations.
+An abused spouse can seek restraining orders, which effectively provide temporary child custody and sole use of the marital residence and protecting the victim.
+Convictions of domestic violence can also significantly impact spousal support.